3 Weeks In Canada Itinerary

 You can also do horseback riding, hiking, climbing and skiing, and for those who like to wind down a bit, you can watch wildlife.
 Make sure to get your ticket and ride the Gondola and sleigh rides during winter.

-Still, there are other parks, including Kootenay, Jasper, Yoho and Waterton, which is not adjacent to the other parks.
+Still, there are other parks, including Kootenay, Jasper, Yoho and Waterton, which are not adjacent to the other parks.

 Calgary for 4 days (Alberta)